antononcube/MathematicaForPrediction/MarkdownDocuments/A-monad-for-Quantile-Regression-workflows.md

    3. Around each of the fit estimated extrema find the most extreme point in the data by a nearest neighbors search (by using Nearest).

-The function QRMonFindLocalExtrema uses the regression quantiles previously found in the monad pipeline (and stored in the context.)
+The function QRMonLocalExtrema uses the regression quantiles previously found in the monad pipeline (and stored in the context.)
 The bottom regression quantile is used for finding local minima, the top regression quantile is used for finding the local maxima.

 An example of finding local extrema follows.

     QRMonUnit[TimeSeriesWindow[tsData, {{2015, 1, 1}, {2018, 12, 31}}]]⟹
       QRMonQuantileRegression[10, {0.05, 0.95}]⟹
       QRMonDateListPlot[Joined -> False, PlotTheme -> "Scientific"]⟹
-      QRMonFindLocalExtrema["NumberOfProximityPoints" -> 100]⟹
+      QRMonLocalExtrema["NumberOfProximityPoints" -> 100]⟹
       QRMonEchoValue⟹
       QRMonAddToContext⟹
       QRMonEchoFunctionContext[